As you may know, live rock was in many ways the "silver bullet secret"

 Other areas in which live rock was sometimes available were Bali,

-Jakarta, and neighboring islands like Manado and others, and it
+Jakarta, and neighboring islands like Sulawesi (Manado) and others,

-has come from Samoa and the Solomon Islands.
-Areas that don't
+and it has come from Samoa and the Solomon Islands.
+Areas that didn't

-produce regularly have greater fluctuations in quality than those
+produce regularly had greater fluctuations in quality than those

-that do.
-It takes some time to train them, but now they know just
+that did.
+It took some time to train them, but they eventually knew just

-exactly what we want.
+exactly what we wanted.
 A show piece and a bunch of cherries in every box.

 Vanuatu Live Rock